shanbinhumayun/Content-Creation/README.md

 Day 3: Made a Todo List App.
 Day 4: Made a Weather App.
 Day 5: Consistency matters more than Frequency.
+Day 6: Why learning programming basics is still worth it.